 U.S. commanders say they are making progress preparing ISF units to assume greater responsibility.
-In March 2006, the commander of MNF-I Gen. Peter Chiarelli said that ISF forces might control 75% of Iraqi territory by the end of 2006.
-As of May 2006, U.S. and partner forces have now turned over to the ISF 34 out of 111 foward operation bases, and responsibility for "battle space" in several areas, including the following:
+General Casey said on August 30, 2006, that by the end of 2007, the ISF should be capable of taking on security responsibilities for all of Iraq, with little U.S. support.
+Another U.S. general (Kurt Cichowski) said on July 7, 2006, that ISF forces might have security responsibility for half of Iraq's 18 provinces by the end of 2006.
+U.S. officials said that, as of September 2006, the Ministry of Defense will assume operational control of Iraqi military forces, taking that function over from the U.S.-led coalition.
+As of May 2006, U.S. and partner forces have now turned over to the ISF 40 out of 111 forward operation bases and responsibility for "battle space" that now encompasses almost half of Iraqi territory, including the following:

-- about 90 square miles of Baghdad, including Sadr City, the International (Green Zone), Haifa Street, and Dora district National Police and 6th Iraqi Army Division (IAD); - the entire provinces of Wasit, Qadissiyah, Nafaf, and Babil 8th IAD (mostly Shiites); - areas south and west of Mosul 2nd and 3rd IAD, respectively; - large parts of restive Salahuddin Province, including Tikrit, and of Tamim Province, including Kirkuk - 4th IAD (mostly Kurdish); - areas west of Baghdad, including Abu Ghraib and the area around Habbaniyah (the first part of Anbar Province turned over to the ISF) - 1st and 6th IAD; - Muthanna Province, in the process of being turned over to ISF control in conjunction with the pullout of Japanese ground forces from the province (July 2006).
+- the entire province of Muthanna, turned over to ISF control on July 13, 2006, in conjunction with the pullout of Japanese ground forces from the province; - nearly the entire provinces of Wasit, Qadissiyah, Najaf, and Babil-8th IAD (mostly Shiites); - areas south and west of Mosul 2nd and 3rd IAD, respectively; - areas west of Baghdad, including Abu Ghraib and the area around Habbaniyah (the first part of Anbar Province turned over to the ISF) - 1st and 6th IAD; - a large swath of northern Iraq, encompassing much of Salahuddin, Nineveh, and Tamim provinces, turned over to 4th IAD control on August 9, 2006; and - most of Diyala province, handed to the 5th IAD on July 3, 2006.

 However, some U.S. commanders and outside observers say that the ISF continue to lack an effective command structure, independent initiative, or commitment to the mission, and that it could fragment if U.S. troops draw down.
-46 U.S. commanders have told journalists recently that it is common for half of an entire ISF unit to desert or refuse to undertake a specified mission.
-47 A report on the Iraqi police by the offices of the Inspector General of the State and Defense Departments, released July 15, 2005, said that many recruits are only marginally literate, and some recruits are actually insurgents trying to infiltrate the ISF (p.3).48
+43 U.S. commanders have told journalists recently that it is common for half of an entire ISF unit to desert or refuse to undertake a specified mission.
+44 ISF were unable to secure Baghdad under Maliki's security plan for the city, necessitating the infusion of U.S. forces in July-August 2006.
+Iraqi forces also were unable to prevent looting of the British base, cited above, abandoned by British forces in August 2006 in Amarah.
+A report on the Iraqi police by the offices of the Inspector General of the State and Defense Departments, released July 15, 2005, said that many recruits are only marginally literate, and some recruits are actually insurgents trying to infiltrate the ISF (p.3).45

-46 Fallows, James.
+43 Fallows, James.
 "Why Iraq Has No Army."
 Atlantic Monthly, Dec.
 2005.

-47 Castaneda, Antonio.
+44 Castaneda, Antonio.
 "Iraqi Desertions Complicate U.S. Mission."
 Associated Press, January 31, 2006.

 A major issue is ethnic balance; U.S. commanders have acknowledged difficulty recruiting Sunni Arabs into the ISF and have said this is a deficiency they are trying to correct.
 Most of the ISF, particularly the police, are Shiites, with Kurdish units mainly deployed in the north.
 There are few units of mixed ethnicity, and, as discussed above, many Sunnis see the ISF as mostly Shiite and Kurdish instruments of repression and responsible for sectarian killings.
-That the new Interior Minister is not viewed as a hardline Shiite partisan might bring some corrective steps into the police.
-Even before his appointment, some Sunnis had been recruited to rebuild police forces in Mosul and Fallujah, which had virtually collapsed in 2004.
+Some Sunnis have been recruited to rebuild police forces in Mosul and Fallujah, which had virtually collapsed in 2004.
 As indicators of difficulty, in May 2006, new Sunni recruits deserted a graduation ceremony immediately after learning they would be deployed in Shiite-dominated areas of Iraq.
-Later in the month, Shiite and Kurdish ISF units clashed with each other.
-In part to gain greater control particularly over the National Police, the United States and Iraq announced a plan in May 2006 to consolidate all security forces in Baghdad into one unified force.
-U.S. forces are also instructing residents not to cooperate with police units unless these forces are accompanied by coalition forces or can otherwise prove their authenticity.
+In August 2006, some Shiite military forces based in the Shiite south refused to deploy to Baghdad as part of the U.S.-led security plan discussed above.